Want to optimise your day? Want to get the most juice out of your 24 hours? Want a routine that will set you up for a successful day?

 - Make love.
 Your bedroom should be reserved for two things only, sleeping and lovemaking, that’s it.

-So those are the different elements to consider, as you piece together a nighttime routine that works for you and your lifestyle.
+So those are the different elements to consider, as you piece together a nighttime routine that works for you and your lifestyle for a successful day.

 Here’s what my night routine looks like: